-The Solist Pro is a new development with unique features: The wooden body is ground in two planes around the mouthpiece, so that the hole openings have an oval shape.
+The Solist Pro is a harmonica with unique features: The wooden body is ground in two planes around the mouthpiece, so that the hole openings have an oval shape.
 At the same time, the front fits better to the lips, so that air loss becomes less.
 With careful rounding of the dividers at the hole entrances, the kind of lip care is achieved that is usually only possible with plastic.
 This is additionally supported by the full sealing of the comb.
 The surface left naturally after the grinding process provides a very self-contained design, distinctive and identically with the region our harmonicas are made.

 The Solist Pro has the following features: